A minimum of 64 UCAS points

 Written feedback will be supported verbally should the student require clarification.
 Formative assessment feedback will be provided at the time of completion where possible, with more detailed summative feedback for reports.

-- There is an option of studying for a third year to top-up to a BSc (Hons) Degree.
+- There is an option of studying for a third year to top-up to a BSc (Hons) Degree in Canine Clinical Behaviour.

 - Professional Trainer